3.3 Parallel batch jobs

 Two approaches are commonly used in creating software that are able to utilize several computing cores.
 Message Passing interface (MPI) based methods and threads based programs (POSIX-threads, OpenMP).
 Considering CSC resources, Sisu supercomputer is intended for large MPI based parallel jobs but smaller MPI jobs can be run in the Taito supercluster too.
 In case of threads-based parallel programs, the jobs should be executed mainly in the Taito supercluster.

-Sbatch option --cpus-per-task=number_of_cores is used the define the number of computing cores that the batch job will use.
+Sbatch option --cpus-per-task=number_of_cores is used the define the number of computing cores that the batch job task will use.
 Option --nodes=1 ensures that all the reserved cores will be located in the same node and -n 1 will assign all the reserved computing cores for the one same task.

 In the case of threads-based jobs, the --mem option is recommended for memory reservation.
 This option defines the amount of memory needed per node.
 Note that if you use --mem-per-cpu option instead, the total memory request of the job will be memory request multiplied by the number-of-cpus.
 Thus if you modify the number of cores to be used, you should check the memory reservation too.